olipratt/microstore/readme.md

 # microstore

-A simple REST datastore API, which can be in-memory or JSON file backed.
+A simple REST datastore microservice, which can be in-memory or JSON file backed.

 Runs in-memory only by default, or supply a file to write to as an argument.